dore51/puppeteer-recaptcha-solver/README.md

 [![npm version](https://d25lcipzij17d.cloudfront.net/badge.svg?id=js&r=r&type=6e&v=1.0.0&x2=0)](https://d25lcipzij17d.cloudfront.net/badge.svg?id=js&r=r&type=6e&v=1.0.0&x2=0)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-# puppeteer-captcha-solver
+# puppeteer-recaptcha-solver

 > Google Recapctha v2 solver with puppeteer.
+You can simply use it in your project by passing to the constructor your `Page` object.
 > The solver is using SpeechToText recognition, you can use one of our integrated solvers with your API key or to provide your own solving function.
+> You can integrate your own logger to the constructor.

 ## Prerequisites